apprunjs/apprun-docs/docs/apprun-site-csr.md

 > The AppRun-Site dev server provides such capability of serving _index.html_ when the routes don't exist.

-To conclude, AppRun-Site builds Single Page Application (SPA).
-Next, you will see how to use the dev server and how does it render your pages on the [server side](apprun-site-ssr.md).
+Next, you will see how to use the dev server and how it renders your pages on the [server side](apprun-site-ssr.md).